Title Image

 Facilities:

-• Choate Rosemary Hall is located at 101 Rosemary Lane in Wallingford, Connecticut
+• Choate Rosemary Hall is located at 333 Christian Street in Wallingford, Connecticut

-• Classes will meet in the Dance Studios at The Arts Center in Colony Hall
+• Classes meet in the Dance Studios at The Arts Center in Colony Hall

-• Students will dine in Hill House Dining Hall during mealtimes.
-Breakfast, lunch, dinner and overnight dorm room accommodations are provided in addition to dinner on the first night
+• Students dine in Choate’s Hill House Dining Hall during mealtimes with breakfast, lunch, dinner, and overnight dorm room accommodations provided in addition to dinner on the first night

-• Check-in/drop off Sunday afternoon with dinner as first meal
+• Check-in/drop off Sunday afternoon with dinner as the first meal

 Banner Photo: ©Thomas Giroir Photography 2021